AngelsSoftwareOrg/LottoDataManager/README.md

 7. [Inno Setup Compiler 6.12](https://jrsoftware.org/isinfo.php)

+# Data Source
+## *Philippine PCSO Lotto Result
+This program is scraping for Lotto Result data on [PCSO Website](https://www.pcso.gov.ph/SearchLottoResult.aspx) .
+It automates putting the required parameters for querying and posting the data correctly and parse the resulting web page to scrape for Lotto Result.

+## *GITHUB API for Application Updates
+When there's an available software updates, this application can determine thru connecting to GITHUB API for the latest release.
+It will parse the necessary data and compare with the application version to inform the user for the latest updates.

+Connecting to API endpoint -> https://api.github.com/repos/xx/xx/releases/latest

 # Installation
 From the right you, you may download the package installer.
 There would be a documentation attach on the package, please read it how to set it up.